 Here begins the work of learning how to learn!
 Kindergarten through Grade 4, our Lower School is at the Falls Road Campus, located at 11810 Falls Road in Potomac Maryland.
 These are formative years, a time when attitudes about school and self begin to take shape.
 We value a balanced approach to support the integrity of our curriculum while fostering a play-based learning environment.
 McLean’s program incorporates daily PE, gardening, and clubs, and our innovative approach ensures academic achievement while building a strong understanding of self-advocacy.
 We create a Student Learning Profile℠ for each child, and tailor teaching strategies for various subject areas.

-McLean’s educational experts—teachers, coordinator of learning services, speech-language pathologist, math specialist, reading specialist, occupational therapists, and counselor—work together seamlessly, focusing on each individual child to identify strengths and challenges while providing guidance to help students achieve their goals.
+McLean’s educational experts—teachers, coordinator of learning services, speech-language pathologist, math specialist, reading specialist, occupational therapists, and counselor—work together seamlessly, focusing on each individual child to identify strengths and challenges while providing embedded support for dyslexia, anxiety, ADHD, and organizational challenges.
 At McLean, we are committed to maintaining an inclusive, respectful, and caring school environment whereby all children feel welcomed, safe, and supported.